 A bachelor's degree (or its educational equivalent) at a satisfactory level of achievement from an accredited institution is a prerequisite for admission.
+For a limited number of very qualified students (see page 39 for policy) admission will be considered without the requisite bachelor's degree.
 Admission is granted only on the basis of the terms stated in this Catalogue and in the admission letter.